silshack/fall2013/_posts/danielle/2013-10-14-Post-From-Terminal.md

 ```

-Then you can view your creation locally in your browser by typing:
+Then you can view your creation locally by typing this in your terminal:

 ```
 jekyll serve --watch